-It follows closely the ongoing developments within international adjudicating organs as well as in the academic community and pays special attention to the interrelationship between concurring fields of law as well as enforcement on the national and the international level.
-The course is composed of lectures, workshops and case studies; due time is dedicated to discussions with the speakers and among the participants
+SLS follows closely ongoing developments within international adjudicating organs, in particular the International Criminal Court, as well as in the academic community and pays special attention to the interrelationship between concurring fields of law.
+The course is composed of lectures, workshops, and case studies; due time is dedicated to discussions with the speakers and among the participants.

-A maximum of 50 advanced law students and young professionals with academic and/or practical experience in international criminal law, humanitarian law and human rights law will be admitted to attend the Salzburg Law School.
+A maximum of 50 postgraduate or advanced law students, young academics, and professionals with experience in international criminal law, humanitarian law and human rights law will be admitted to attend the Salzburg Law School.
 Non-jurists may be accepted to participate in case they have sufficient experience in handling criminal cases of international concern.
-In the last years participants have originated from more than 80 nations of all regions of the world.
+In the last years participants have originated from more than 90 nations of all regions of the world.

 The Salzburg Law School on International Criminal Law, Humanitarian Law and Human Rights Law was established with the support of the University of Salzburg, the Law Faculty of the University of Salzburg and the European Law Students’ Association (ELSA) under the academic coordination of Professor Dr. Otto Triffterer.
 It is being continued by the University of Salzburg and its Law Faculty under the direction of Dr. Astrid Reisinger Coracini.

-Professor Triffterer has been a distinguished expert of criminal law, in particular, international criminal law for more than forty years.
-He is former Dean of the Law Faculty of the University of Salzburg, editor of the Commentary of the Rome Statute of the International Criminal Court: Observers’ Notes, Article by Article (Baden-Baden, Nomos 1999; Second Edition 2008; Third Edition forthcoming), as well as author of numerous other relevant books and articles.
+Prof. Triffterer has been a distinguished expert of criminal law, in particular, international criminal law for more than forty years.
+He is former Dean of the Law Faculty of the University of Salzburg, editor of the Commentary of the Rome Statute of the International Criminal Court: Observers’ Notes, Article by Article (Baden-Baden, Nomos 1999; Second Edition 2008; Third Edition forthcoming 2015), as well as author of numerous other relevant books and articles.

-The realization of Salzburg Law School on International Criminal Law, Humanitarian Law and Human Rights Law would not have been possible without the support of a team of law students, all members of ELSA, who have been involved from the very beginning.
-Our thanks go to Claudia Reinprecht, Tobias Triffterer, Alexander Holik and Nicoline Mertz, who for professional reasons are no longer available.
+The realization of Salzburg Law School on International Criminal Law, Humanitarian Law and Human Rights Law would not have been possible without the support of a team of law students, who were decisive in the establishment of the summer course and have guaranteed its smooth organisation.